iphone0/iphone0.github.io/_posts/2014-11-08-How to Blog like a Hacker.md

 ##世界這麼亂，裝純給誰看

 For the past two weeks and have been falling in love with [Github][].
 Git is truly an amazing tool & so is [Jekyll][].
 I was going to say Version Control, but that ain't fair, Git is so much more.
 You can create and publish Github pages online using the [Automatic Page Generator][].
 If you prefer to work on your own, you can use github for Mac and Windows, or the Command line.

+In my next post, I will get into more details about how to create your own site by using [jekyll][] & [Github][].

 ##What's Jekyll and Why do i Care?